Why We Chose The Batteries That We Use

 Lead acid has a lower cost per kWh, excellent surge capability, can withstand cold temperatures, and are readily available.
 However they are very heavy, somewhat large and have a lower cycle life compared to lithium.

-Lithium has a very high energy density and extremely long cycle life, however they have a high cost per kWh, often lower surge capability and suffer substantial capacity loss in below freezing temperatures.
+Lithium has a very high energy density and extremely long cycle life, however they have a higher cost per kWh, often lower surge capability and suffer substantial capacity loss in below freezing temperatures, therefore we want to install them in conditioned space.

 At Mountain View Solar, we will choose the battery type that makes the most sense from a technical standpoint for a given application.
 We consider space, power requirements, operating temperature, cost and equipment availability amongst a few important design considerations.

 When it comes to lead-acid, quality matters.
-Mountain View Solar uses DEKA/East Penn lead acid batteries, which are American Made using a sustainable manufacturing process.
-Most of the lead in DEKA’s new lead batteries is recycled from old lead batteries.
+Mountain View Solar uses DEKA/East Penn lead acid batteries, which are American Made in Pennsylvania using a sustainable manufacturing process.
+Most of the lead in DEKA’s new lead batteries is recycled from old batteries.
+You may hear “lead-acid” and think, “that’s ancient technology”.
+While this is true, lead-acid technology is still evolving today, and modern lead-acid batteries are many orders of magnitude better than the ones of years’ past.

-For larger systems we use the DEKA Unigy II line, an industrial AGM bank consisting of a single string of 2v cells.
-This battery bank is rated at 1800 cycles at 50% DOD, and can sit on stand-by for a decade or more!
+For most lead systems we use the DEKA Unigy II line, an industrial AGM bank consisting of a single string of 2v cells.
+Originally intended for telecom backup systems, this battery bank is rated at 1800 cycles at 50% DOD, and can sit on stand-by for a decade or more!

 Mountain View Solar has the most off-grid and battery backup experience in the mid-atlantic area.
-Our current systems are based on Schneider Electric and DEKA equipment, resulting in a clean and compact system, built to last over twice as long as competitor’s designs.
+Our systems are clean and compact, built to last over twice as long as competitor’s designs.